tursilion/vgmcomp2/players/libcolecovgm2/readme.txt

  - tested with SDCC 4.0.0
  - link with libcolecovgm2 (-lcolecovgm2)
  - include ColecoSNPlay.h to play back music on the SN PSG (standard console)
- - include ColecoAYPlay.h to play back music on the Phoenix AY
+ - include ColecoAYPlay.h to play back music on the Phoenix AY or SGM
  - include ColecoSfxPlay.h to play back sound effects on the SN PSG
     - this implies you are also playing music - if you are ONLY playing sound effects, just use ColecoSNPlay.h
  - calling syntax is detailed below